 An artist’s rendering of the Polish bomba.
 (Image credit: Wikimedia Commons)

 Even more amazing, Rejewiski conceived and built an early electro-mechanical computer, called a bomba, that could be programmed to automate the process of trying these different rotor settings.
 Bomba might have referred to the bomb-like ticking sound their code-cracking machine made, or perhaps it referred to a dessert the Poles enjoyed eating.
 Like many aspects of this secret history, no one knows for sure.

 By 1938, the Polish cryptologists were routinely reading hundreds of messages a month!
 Their luck soon changed.

 In 1939, the Germans made major changes in their methods for transmitting messages and, more devastatingly, they added two additional Enigma rotors.
 The Polish resources were stretched thin at this point and, without more financing and staff, their prospects for cracking the newly empowered Enigma were bleak.

 Replica of the Turing-Welchman bombe at Bletchley Park.
-(Image Credit: Bletchley Park)
+(Image Credit: Wikimedia Commons)